mytusshar/auth-module/README.md

 # CASE-1: Login-register with unique Username in the system.

-   If your requirement is Registration-login flow along with unique username for each user then you will have to do the following steps to configure I-Auth module.
+   If your requirement is Registration-login flow along with unique username for each user then you will have to do the following steps to configure IAM-Auth module.

    - First, modify `config.json` file as shown below for your requirement.
      You can add any registration fields that you want.